TimekillerTK/Ansible-Provision/README.md

 * `ansible-playbook ansible-provision.yml -u username -i inventoryfile --ask-pass --ask-become-pass`

 ## Variables
-Variables are in the `vars/vars.yml` file in the following format:
+Variables should be specified in the `vars/vars.yml` file in the following format:
 ```yml
 user: ansible_user
 pubkeys: